Carlos Basombrío

 Carlos Alberto Basombrío Ormeño (born 21 October 1971 in Lima) is a former Peruvian footballer.

 Club career

 Basombrío spent most of his career playing for clubs in Peru, including Alianza Lima and Juan Aurich.
-He also had a spell with Veria in the Greek Super League.
+He also had a spell with Veria in the Super League Greece.

 International career

 Basombrío made one appearance for the senior Peru national football team, a friendly against Colombia on 3 May 1994.